 AlzheimersNet is your guide to memory care in St. Louis Park, MN.
-Memory care facilities offer housing and care for seniors with Alzheimer's disease and other kinds of dementia.
-Memory care empowers seniors who have memory loss to stay as active and engaged as they possibly can, while living in a dignified, safe and secure setting.
-Our local Senior Living Advisors are expert in memory care in St. Louis Park, MN and nearby cities.
-After an initial consultation, your advisor will send you a list of memory care facilities that fit your loved one's specific needs for care and living preferences, as well as your family's finances.Memory Care Costs in St. Louis Park, MN
+Memory care communities provide housing and care for seniors with Alzheimer's disease and other types of dementia.
+Memory care empowers seniors who have memory loss to stay as active and engaged as they possibly can, while living in a dignified, comfortable and secure environment.
+Our local Senior Living Advisors are expert in memory care in St. Louis Park, MN and surrounding areas.
+After an initial consultation, your advisor will recommend a list of memory care providers that most closely match your loved one's individual priorities for care and living preferences, as well as your family's finances.Memory Care Costs in St. Louis Park, MN

 Price varies widely depending on location, care required, size of the resident's living space and the level of luxury at the community.
 The price of memory care in St. Louis Park ranges from $3,362 to $5,300 a month.

 Memory Care Costs in Nearby Cities* The costs above represent the AVERAGE monthly cost of memory care for a one person bedroom in that city.